huangshiyou/huangshiyou.github.io/csce111/hw/des.md

 * Modify the code to meet the requirements above
 * Iterate until you are happy with the result.
 * Post your code on the Exercise Webpage forum and provide a link to the uploaded version on [People.tamu.edu](http://people.tamu.edu/).

+## Submission
+You only need to submit the web link to your webpage on tamu.people.edu.